Starius65/Snow-Stopper/README.md

 ## Getting Started

 Simply clone the repository locally then open and run the project in a recent version of the Unity Editor.
-We recomend using the official [GitHub for Unity] (https://unity.github.com/) extension.

 ## Built With

-* [Unity] (https://unity3d.com/) - A game engine that needs no introdiction
+* [Unity](https://unity3d.com/) - A game engine that needs no introdiction

 ## Authors